After years of prep, NASA's Perseverance rover is ready to land on Mars Thursday - Local News 8

 She would be modeled on Curiosity’s design, but weigh a little heavier, move a little faster and stand a little taller.
 And she would need a new set of scientific instruments to investigate if life was once possible on Mars, and if so, search for evidence of that ancient life.

-Perseverance -- "Persy" as her team affectionately calls her -- would also be going to the most intriguing, yet most treacherous, landing site yet in Jezero Crater.
+Perseverance — “Percy” as her team affectionately calls her — would also be going to the most intriguing, yet most treacherous, landing site yet in Jezero Crater.
 Full of hazards, like cliffs and boulders, it was once the site of an ancient lake and river delta 3.9 billion years ago.

 Previous NASA rovers, like Spirit, Opportunity and Curiosity, have “followed the water” to learn more about what Mars was like in the past.
 The Viking mission intended to look for life on the red planet, but scientists at NASA have learned more since then about Mars, as well as how life forms and exists on Earth, which helps them hypothesize what it may do on other planets.